1. Create a repository

 There are numerous methods for downloading the code in an online repository, which GitHub calls “cloning.”
 They are covered in GitHub’s documentation.

-In the GitHub Desktop app, click on the “Add” button, and then on the “Clone Repository” option.
+In the GitHub Desktop app, click the “Add” button, and then select the “Clone Repository” option.

 GitHub Desktop clone the repo

-A window will show up asking us which repository associated with our GitHub account we would like to clone on our computer.
+A window will show up asking which repository associated with your GitHub account you would like to clone to your computer.

 GitHub Desktop clone the GitHub Scraper repo